pushpa1224/BankManagement/README.md

+# Bank Management System

-# Bank Account Transaction Management System
+This is a Bank Account Transaction Management System assignment.
+It allows users to create accounts, deposit and withdraw money, and view their transaction history.

-A secure, fully-featured Bank Account Transaction Management System built with Django.

 ## Features
-- **User Authentication**: Secure registration, login, and logout.
-Data is isolated per user.
+- User registration and login
-- **Account Management**: Seamlessly create a bank account with auto-generated 10-digit account numbers.
+- Bank account creation with auto-generated account numbers
-- **Transactions**: Deposit and withdraw funds with built-in overdraft protection.
+- Deposit and withdraw functionality with overdraft protection
-- **Transaction History**: View, search (by type), and filter (by date range) past transactions.
-Export to CSV functionality included!
-- **Dashboard**: Aggregated metrics for total deposits, total withdrawals, and total transactions.
-- **Beautiful UI**: Fully responsive frontend built with Bootstrap 5.3, including a Dark Mode toggle!
+- Transaction history with date and type filters
+- Dashboard showing current balance and totals
+- Responsive UI with dark mode support

-## Setup Instructions
+## Setup
-1. Ensure you have Python installed.
-2. Navigate to the project directory.
+1. Install requirements
-3. Apply migrations: `python manage.py migrate`
+2. Run migrations: `python manage.py migrate`
-4. Run the development server: `python manage.py runserver`
+3. Start the server: `python manage.py runserver`
-5. Open your browser and go to `http://127.0.0.1:8000/register/`.
+4. Go to `http://127.0.0.1:8000/register/` in your browser.

 ## Screenshots